brunny-eth/brunny-eth/README.md

 Hi, I'm Bruno.

 I've spent the last decade building startups as a generalist operator, while also developing a strong technical skillset.
+I am currently the Chief of Staff at [Aztec Labs](www.aztec-labs.com).
+Previously, I was the Chief Operating Officer of [Pluto](https://pluto.xyz/), where we built applied cryptography tooling for application developers.

 I built a hobby consumer project for people who like to cook called [Olea](cookolea.com).
 I also occassionally write long-form posts on my [blog](https://blulinski.com/blog).

-Previously, I was the Chief Operating Officer of [Pluto](https://pluto.xyz/), where we built applied cryptography tooling for application developers.
-Before that, I led the Ecosystem team at [Aztec Labs](https://aztec.network/), leading the launch of the [Noir programming language](https://github.com/noir-lang/noir).

 I studied finance and economics at the University of Florida and received an MBA from the University of Pennsylvania.
 These days, I've continued my learning by following a rough personal curriculum focused on a mix of computer science, cryptography, and a bunch of other unrelated topics I find interesting, like longevity, space exploration, and finance.

-I also like to cook (see [my running list of recipes](https://faint-smile-2e4.notion.site/Recipes-08b512690f054e58a760e17305632620)), play golf, and hang out with my puppy Manu.
+I also like to cook (see [my running list of recipes](https://faint-smile-2e4.notion.site/Recipes-08b512690f054e58a760e17305632620)), play golf, and hack on some hobby projects.

 ### Stuff I've written